emilberg/cars/README.md

 npm install
 npm start
 ```
-Then run tests with
+Run tests
 ```
 npm test
 ```

 ## Tools

-I did the setup of the app with the bootstrap tool "create-react-app" to set up the project quickly.
+I did the setup of the app with the "bootstrap" tool "create-react-app" to set up the project quickly.

 And because of that I got some things in that package, such as Jest for testing.
+As for now there is only one test in the project.

-Apart from what you got with that package I have only added the required "Redux" package for state management.
+Apart from what you get with the "bootstrap" package I have also added the required "Redux" package for state management.